fac-15/SCHMIDT-Authentication-Project/README.md

 - Hannah and Charmaine worked together to create and populate database
 - Sack and Mike set up signup page with client-side validation
   - we had trouble not exporting roots in handler, not requiring the JS files.

+## Day 2

+- Hannah and Sak working on getting the post request working so that we can add new users to our user table in our database.